JetBrains/guide/site/python/tutorials/getting-started-pycharm/configuring-remote-python-interpreter/index.md

 As discussed in the previous step, to run your Python code you’ll need to configure at least one Python interpreter.
 In this step, we’re going to cover technologies for remote interpreters.

-For all of these options, make sure you have Python downloaded and installed on your machine, as well as the technology you want to use.
+For all these options, make sure you have Python downloaded and installed on your machine, as well as the technology you want to use.

 To setup a remote Python interpreter, you can either: